 - Program H-4a: Consistent with Conservation Element Policy Con-66 continue the program of providing local worker or "proximity" preferences to new affordable housing projects and continue providing assistance to local workers who buy homes in market rate projects.
 (Ongoing) - Program H-4b: Continue to allocate Affordable Housing Fund monies to affordable housing developments in the cities when funds are available and such allocation is consistent with the Affordable Housing Ordinance and criteria.
 The County will continue to work with the cities to establish and update a list of criteria that will be used to evaluate proposals for use of Affordable Housing Fund monies, with priority for projects that serve extremely low-income households.
 The County will use a NOFA process to solicit applications on an annual basis.
 (Annually) - Program H-4c: Consistent with Agriculture and Land Use Policy AG/LU-15.5, staff of the County Department of Planning, Building and Environmental Services will review and recommend to the Planning Commission and the Board of Supervisors appropriate changes to planning and zoning standards that minimize any conflicts between housing and agriculture.
 (Ongoing) - Program H-4d: Continue to allow accessory residential units in commercial zones where compatible with neighboring land uses, and where infrastructure is available to support the residential units.
-(Ongoing) - Program H-4e: When requested by Mid-Peninsula Housing, the designated developer for affordable housing at Napa Pipe, Napa County will assist in identifying and securing funding for the 140 low- and very low-income housing units that are contemplated as part of the
+(Ongoing) - Program H-4e: Work with the Napa Pipe developer, or their selected affordable housing partner, to identify funding for the 140 low- and very low-income housing units that are contemplated as part of the Napa Pipe Development Agreement. - Program H-4f: Continue to allow development of Single Room Occupancy (SRO) Units in all zones that allow multifamily housing.
+(Ongoing)